 - The Economics of Social Policy

-- Poverty in Comparative Perspective
+- Family, Gender, and Welfare State in Comparative Perspective

 For each Option Paper, students will usually complete a number of pieces of work (made up of a combination of essays and presentations).
 The essays are assessed and marked by the Option Paper leader with the comments fed back to students.